canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

 described; however, you may run into a variant of the problem with NICs of differing speed -- the Linux kernel may try to communicate over just one NIC, causing a bottleneck and degraded performance for all tests.
-Using multiple network segments may work around this problem, at the cost of increased configuration complexity.
+Using multiple network segments or bonding NICs together may work around this problem, at the cost of increased configuration complexity.

-If your lab uses separate LANs for different network speeds, you can list IP address on separate LANs in ``/etc/maas-cert-server/iperf.conf`` or on SUTs in ``/etc/xdg/canonical-certification.conf``.
+If your lab uses separate LANs for different network speeds, you can list IP addresses on separate LANs in ``/etc/maas-cert-server/iperf.conf`` or on SUTs in ``/etc/xdg/canonical-certification.conf``.
 The SUT will try each IP address in turn until a test passes or until all the addresses are exhausted.